threatstack/threatstack-chef/TESTING.md

 ### Integration Tests

+This tests a number of different suites, some of which require special credentials or virtual machine configurations.
 Integration tests are setup to run under test-kitchen:

+Requirements:
+To run integration testing you need a valid threatstack agent deployment key Get your deployment key from the Threat Stack application under "Settings" -> "Applications Keys"

 ```
+export TS_DEPLOY_KEY=<deploy key>
 kitchen test
 ```

-This tests a number of different suites, some of which require special credentials or virtual machine configurations.
-Please see the caveats and known issues below for additional details.